markwest1972/smart-security-camera/README.md

 Each subdirectory in this repository has simple instructions.
 Note that there are naming dependancies in this project, so make sure that any naming changes are consistent.

 It is left to the user to work some details out for themselves.
-Use the AWS Help Pages for support.
+If you have problems, use the AWS Help Pages for support.

 ### Prerequisites